bdcaf/vignetteEngineMake/README.md

 ### current best practices

-I'm having some conversation on [stack overflow][sodiss] - but I'm still confused.
+I'm having some conversation on [stack overflow][sodiss].
+The workflow is still confusing to me.
 Most people put Makefiles in their packages, but I still don't fully understand whether these are to be executed automatically.

 [R.rsp]:https://cran.r-project.org/web/packages/R.rsp/index.html
 [sodiss]: https://stackoverflow.com/questions/46741739/how-to-use-makefiles-with-r-cmd-build